Antony Robic

-Antony Robic (born 5 March 1986) is a French professional footballer who plays as a midfielder for Ligue 2 club Bastia.
+Antony Robic (born 5 March 1986) is a French professional footballer who plays for Championnat National 3 club Gallia Lucciana.
 He has previously played in Ligue 2 with Tours, Laval and Nancy.

 Career

 In January 2019, Robic moved to Laval of the Championnat National.

 In July 2020, he joined Bastia, newly promoted to the Championnat National.
 The club went on to win the league and achieved successive promotions.

+Personal life

+Born in France, Robic is of Portuguese descent through his mother.
+He holds dual French-Portuguese citizenship.